 Huffing and puffing along side running group buddy Denny (yes the over 6’6, 75 year old who kicks my butt), we started chatting about being the only two in the group sporting some kickin’ Hokas.
-He may or may not have laughed at how bright mine were as I pondered why he went with the all white option, but we both agreed they were both necessary to rotate running shoes.
+He may or may not have laughed at how bright mine were as I pondered why he went with the all white option, but we both agreed they were both necessary for our running shoe rotation.

-As the miles progressed and the conversation veered this way and that like the path, we found ourselves back to the topic of running shoes and both proclaiming that one of the keys to staying injury free was shoe rotation!
+As the miles progressed and the conversation veered this way and that like the path, we found ourselves back to the topic of running shoes.

 Listen up, if this man can run marathons injury free at 75, for MANY YEARS on end, it’s sound advice!